ARCHIVED: At IU, for Majordomo, what is the usage policy?

-- In most cases, list members must consent to being on your
+- In most cases, list members must consent to being on your list.

 - Lists may not attempt to address the entire IU community, nor any large group of individuals for which you are not administratively responsible.
 No large unsolicited mailings are allowed.

 For more information, see the Knowledge Base document What is IU's policy concerning mass mailing via email?
 Violations are subject to the sanctions mentioned in Computer Users' Privileges and Responsibilities.

 To enforce responsible ownership of Majordomo lists, they must

 directly belong to one individual, and are all named beginning with

 This allows each user to maintain as many lists, pertaining to as many

 topics, as the user sees fit, without conflicting with the lists of